vicsz/spring-cloud-lab/readme.md

 Restart the Random Number Service.

-Try the /spin endpoint again .. eventually it will reenable commeunication with the now health Random Number Service -- the default wait time is 5 seconds.
+Try the /spin endpoint again .. eventually it will re-enable communication with the now healthly Random Number Service -- the default wait time is 5 seconds.

 ## 6 - Create the Config Server
 ### 6.1 - Generate a Spring Boot Template from https://start.spring.io